Oyster reef restoration: Environmental value

-Oyster reef restoration can recovery oyster densities to match those of healthy natural reefs.
+Oyster reef restoration can recover oyster densities to match those of healthy natural reefs.
 Oysters act as a foundation species by creating habitat and enhancing multiple ecosystem functions.
 They filter the water and increase water clarity by extracting organic and inorganic particles.
 The filtration capacity of an average adult oyster is estimated to be 50 gallons per day.
 Oysters not only clean the water, but also act as effective shoreline buffers by dissipating the energy caused by boat wakes and waves.
 Oyster reefs also support critical fisheries by providing habitat for numerous species of fish, crustaceans and shellfish.

 The ecological value of reusing oyster shells for oyster restoration projects is vital not only for producing zero waste, but also for diversifying and increasing the number of oyster beds in a given area.
 In addition to environmental benefits, oyster restoration is also economically beneficial since coastal communities rely heavily on oysters for profit and subsistence.